yuanfeng2/solar_panel_detection_CNN/README.md

-# Solar PV in Aerial Imagery
+# Detecting Solar Panels From Satellite Imagery

 ## content
 The goal of this analysis is to detect solar panels in aerial imagery data.
 The MIDS team was given a series of image files.
 The goal is to develop a machine learning technique that is able to make a binary decision: is there a solar panel in the image?